beginning of content

 How is zinc deficiency diagnosed?

-If you think you or child may have zinc deficiency, see your doctor.
-They may refer you for a blood test, although this is not very reliable for people with mild deficiency.
+Your doctor may also refer you for a blood test.
+This test is not very reliable for people with mild zinc deficiency.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.